 There have been reports of positive test results using the Bio-Rad Laboratories Platelia Aspergillus EIA test in patients receiving Baxter gluconate containing PLASMA-LYTE solutions.
 These patients were subsequently found to be free of Aspergillus infection.
 Therefore, positive test results for this test in patients receiving Baxter gluconate containing PLASMA-LYTE solutions should be interpreted cautiously and confirmed by other diagnostic methods.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Studies with PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) have not been performed to evaluate carcinogenic potential, mutagenic potential, or effects on fertility.
+Studies with PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) have not been performed to evaluate carcinogenic potential, mutagenic potential, or effects on fertility.

 Pregnancy

 Teratogenic Effects